themrchas/module-export-import-examples/README.md

 ## Summary

-Short summary on functionality and used technologies.

-[picture of the solution in action, if possible]
+Example of import and export of modules

 ## Used SharePoint Framework Version